RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 #### This week please comeplte problem number 10 to 20 of the 2018 test.

-Will discuss the first 20 problmes next Sunday along with the pycharm tricks and tips.
+Will discuss the first 20 problmes next Sunday along with the pytest tricks and tips.